niclash/ponylang-pattens/actor_query.md

-# Actor Read Pattern with Promises
+# Actor Query with Promises

 It is quite a common problem to fetch values from actors.
 We want to do that for various reasons, such as supplying external system with